Connor Hall (footballer, born 1993): Port Vale

 On 11 January 2022, Hall joined fellow League Two side Port Vale in a permanent move.
 He joined the club for an undisclosed fee, signing a contract of undisclosed length, on the same day that veteran centre-back Leon Legge moved to Harrogate from Port Vale.
 His second goal for the club, a header at Hartlepool United, secured a 1–0 victory and important three points in the "Valiants" automatic promotion push; speaking after the match, Hall praised interim manager Andy Crosby and also stated that "all the staff, and the players as well, the whole club are all as one".
 He started in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that his "clearance off the line denied Mansfield a way back into the game" and that he put in a "calm defensive display".

 He scored on the opening day of the 2022–23 campaign, his League One debut, as Vale came from behind to beat Fleetwood Town 2–1.
 He was dropped from the starting eleven following a loss of form in September, with Dan Jones playing in his stead, but regained his place the following month.
-However he found the commute from his home in Cambridgeshire difficult, leaving director of football David Flitcroft and manager Darrell Clarke to agree to let him depart for a club closer to Cambridgeshire.
+However, he found the commute from his home in Cambridgeshire difficult, leaving director of football David Flitcroft and manager Darrell Clarke to agree to let him depart for a club closer to Cambridgeshire.

 Colchester United

-On 7 January 2023, Hall signed a two-and-a-half year deal with League Two side Colchester United after being signed for an undisclosed fee.
+On 7 January 2023, Hall signed a two-and-a-half-year deal with League Two side Colchester United after being signed for an undisclosed fee.
+He served as captain in new manager Ben Garner's first match in charge, a 2–0 defeat at Bradford City on 5 March.
+He made 21 appearances in the second half of the 2022–23 season, scoring two goals, as the U's achieved their aim of avoiding relegation.
+He was named as club captain in July 2023.
+He underwent surgery on a hernia injury in November 2023 and was sidelined for a month as a result.
+Speaking the following month, manager Matty Etherington said that it was "a big plus" to have him return to fitness.
+Hall spoke out in favour of new manager Danny Cowley the following February after the side put together a four-match unbeaten run to pull away from the relegation zone.
+Hall left the club after Colchester received what Cowley said was a deal too good for them to turn down.